Judith Roberts (swimmer)

 Judith Theresa Roberts (May 15, 1934 – November 22, 2016) was an American competition swimmer who represented the United States at the 1952 Summer Olympics in Helsinki, Finland.
 Roberts competed in the women's 100-meter freestyle, advanced to the semifinals, and finished fourteenth overall with a time of 1:08.2.

-Three years later at the 1955 Pan American Games in Mexico City, she won a gold medal as a member of the winning U.S. team in the women's 4×100-meter freestyle relay.
+Three years later at the 1955 Pan American Games in Mexico City, Roberts won a gold medal as a member of the winning U.S. team in the women's 4×100-meter freestyle relay.
 Her American relay teammates at the Pan American Games included Carolyn Green, Wanda Werner and Gretchen Kluter.